-The Organizer or ring steward may limit the number of coaches in a warm-up area at any given time.
-Any coach not adhering to the rules set forth in this guideline may be removed from his/her position for the duration of the phase and/or rally.
+Penalties for violating these coaching guidelines will be assessed by the discipline ground jury and/or overall ground jury under the rules governing unauthorized assistance.
+Any coach not adhering to the rules set forth below may be removed from their position for the duration of the phase and/or competition.